-Every half term we concentrate on two of these Gospel Values from our tag cloud:
+Every half term we concentrate on two of these Gospel Values from our tag cloud.
+The Gospel Values we are exploring for the next term are:

 St. Edward’s Catholic Primary School